Flitch of bacon custom: Other traditions

 It is possible that the flitch of bacon custom was at one time quite widespread.
-The survival of the custom independently at Dunmow and Wychnor suggests that it was once practiced more widely.
+The survival of the custom independently at Dunmow and Wychnor suggests that it was once practised more widely.
 (Note: Alternatively, Charles Kightly suggests that the Wychnor flitch may have begun as an imitation of the Dunmow custom) In Brittany, a flitch of bacon tradition at the Abbey of St Melaine, Rennes, was mentioned in 1585 by Noël du Fail.
 There the bacon is said to have hung for six centuries without being claimed.
 An earlier mention of a French tradition, by Jacques de Vitry in the thirteenth century, mentions "a certain town in France" where a gammon or flitch of bacon could be claimed by a man who had not regretted his marriage in one year.
 The tradition is also attested in Vienna, where a flitch hung by the Red Tower Gate.